-To graduate from CLAS, a student must satisfy separate requirements of two kinds in addition to the General Studies requirement: major requirements involve concentrated course work in one field; CLAS graduation requirements ensure the student demonstrates proficiency in a second language.
-In addition, these requirements expose the student to other liberal arts and sciences outside the major field.
+To graduate from CLAS, a student must satisfy college requirements in addition to university General Studies requirements.
+These requirements consist of major requirements which involve concentrated course work in a selected field; and CLAS graduation requirements which ensure that the student demonstrates proficiency in a second language while exposing the student to other liberal arts and sciences outside the major field.

 - I. Major Requirements.
 Each student is required to select a major from among the fields of study offered by CLAS.
 The requirements for completion of the major are described under departmental listings. - A. The major department may require up to 45 semester hours of course work.
 The minimum is 30 hours.
 A maximum of 15 additional hours may be required in related courses and prerequisites.
 No more than 60 semester hours of course work may be required to complete the major, related courses, and prerequisites.
 Some departments require calculus-level mathematics; up to five of these semester hours may be excluded from the 60-hour maximum because they satisfy the mathematics proficiency requirement.
 A minimum of 12 upper-division hours in the major must be taken in residence at ASU Main. - B. No credit is granted toward fulfilling major or minor requirements in any upper-division course in that subject field unless the grade in that course is at least a "C." In CLAS, the assignment of a grade of "Y" indicates a level of performance that would have resulted in a grade of at least "C" had the normal grading scheme been used.
-In addition, each major in CLAS requires students to earn a "C" grade minimum in the math courses used to fulfill the General Studies math requirement.
-Please see the individual departments for other minimum grade requirements.